cnukaus/BTCD1/gitcoin data feature.md

 ### Selection criteria:

-coverage: data fields  covering a significant amount of users are prefered
+1. Coverage: data fields  covering a significant amount of users are prefered

 sparse features require more preparation effort to be useful, it is possible to include, maybe sometimes consider to derive/pca/merge sparse ones

+2. Battle-tested: Used in previous GR rounds

+3. Subject Matter Experts

+4. Industry anti-spam resources (curated list, blacklist, IP addresses)

+5. based on data source list (asked for it from dao members)

 ### V0.1 feature proposal